When the Wind Blows (comics): Critique of preparations for nuclear war

 The two pamphlets mentioned in When the Wind Blows are based on actual public information series such as Protect and Survive.
-These sort of pamphlets go back as far as 1938, when the British government put out a leaflet, The Protection of Your Home Against Air Raids.
+These sorts of pamphlets go back as far as 1938, when the British government put out a leaflet, The Protection of Your Home Against Air Raids.
 It was updated after the Second World War to Advising the Householder on Protection against Nuclear Attack which was originally published in 1963, around the time of the Cuban Missile Crisis.
 Protect and Survive was published in 1980, shortly before Briggs began work on When the Wind Blows.

 Many of James and Hilda's preparations came directly from the pamphlets: